posconnetwork/JS-Data-Retrieval-Sample/README.md

 The sample code in [VHHK.ts](VHHK.ts) will retrieve information for Hong Kong International Airport (VHHH) in VHHK FIR.

 The sample code in TypeScript embeds type annotations for easy understanding as well as context-aware code completion in popular IDEs.
-Run `npm run build` for CommonJS.
+Run `npm run build` to build the CommonJS.
 You can also write in CommonJS directly.

 ## How do I test locally?